 Corporations were created to give limited liability to organizations that were taking on large, capital-intensive projects, like building railways.
 Today, most corporations have little physical capital and instead derive their value from intangible goods and services.
 Such a significant economic shift should make us question the value of putting so much value into the corporation, when most of it now is created by workers.
 Do we still need a corporation to enable wealth-creation for a post-industrial, and more importantly, a post-job, economy?
 For example, the open source model has shown that software can be developed faster and cheaper (and many would say better) without a corporate, hierarchical structure.
 There are alternatives.

-A network economy can retrieve artisans and guilds, distributing power to those who do the work, and reconnecting thinkers and doers.
+A network economy can retrieve cooperation, like artisans and guilds, distributing power to those who do the work, and reconnecting thinkers and doers.
 This can extend human value through the economy, distributing value so it does not only accrue to the top of the hierarchical pyramid.
-Corporations, as we know them, are obsolete for a network economy.
-However, they could still re-emerge in the form of platform capitalism, masquerading as the sharing economy.
+The democratization of publishing, due to blogs and other social media, is an example.
+Hierarchies, as we know them, are obsolete for a network economy.
+However, they appear to be re-emerging in the form of platform capitalism, and reverse further into a surveillance economy, or global panopticon.

 An artisan is a skilled worker in a particular craft, using specialized tools and machinery.
 Artisans were the dominant producers of goods before the Industrial era.
 Knowledge artisans are retrieving the older artisan model and re-integrating previously separate skills.
 Knowledge artisans not only design the work but they can do the work.
 It is not passed down the assembly line.
 Many integrate marketing, sales, and customer service with their creations.
 To ensure that they stay current, they become members of various Guilds, known today as communities of practice or knowledge networks.
 One of the earliest guilds was the open source community which developed many of the communication tools and processes used by knowledge artisans today: distributed work; results only work environments (your code speaks for you); RSS, blogs, wikis, etc.